Jake Guentzel Game Preview: Penguins vs. Lightning

 Guentzel Stats vs. the Lightning

-- The Lightning have given up 81 goals in total (3.5 per game), which ranks 30th in the league in goals allowed.
+- The Lightning have conceded 93 goals in total (3.6 per game), which ranks 31st in the NHL in goals allowed.

 |2023-2024 Season